jdboachie/jdboachie.github.io/README.md

 ## 😌   About Me

 I am a dedicated and ambitious individual pursuing a BSc. in Computer Engineering at Kwame Nkrumah University of Science and Technology in Kumasi, Ghana.
-With a passion for technology and a drive to excel, I'm focused on expanding his knowledge and skills in various areas of computer science and engineering.
+With a passion for technology and a drive to excel, I'm focused on expanding my knowledge and skills in various areas of computer science and engineering.

 ## 🎒   Education